Pylons/pyramid_debugtoolbar/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before writing the panel, you should understand how pyramid_debugtoolbar
-interacts with your application in it's two phase process.
+interacts with your application in its two phase process.

 pyramid_debugtoolbar wraps every request within a Pyramid "tween" via
-`toolbar_tween_factory`.
+``toolbar_tween_factory``.
 This tween allows the toolbar to record data during
-the original request (Phase 1) and 'injects' a link to the toolbar interface
+the original request (Phase 1) and injects a link to the toolbar interface
 into the rendered Pyramid web pages.
 The data is displayed during a secondary
 request to the toolbar (Phase 2).